-Mushrooms appear to have an anti-inflammatory effect on human arterial lining cells in vitro, which may help stop the inflammatory cascade thought integral to the progression of atherosclerotic (artery-clogging) heart disease.
-The effects of shitake, crimini, oyster, maitake and plain white button mushrooms are compared.
+Mushrooms appear to have an anti-inflammatory effect on human arterial lining cells in vitro, which may help stop the inflammatory cascade, thought to be integral to the progression of atherosclerotic (artery-clogging) heart disease.
+The effects of shitake, crimini, oyster, maitake, and plain white button mushrooms are compared.

-For more magic from plain white mushrooms, see Vegetables Versus Breast Cancer and Breast Cancer Prevention: Which Mushroom is Best?.
-Just make sure to cook them (Toxins in Raw Mushrooms?).
-In terms of anti-inflammatory foods in general, check out Anti-Inflammatory Antioxidants, Garden Variety Anti-Inflammation, Aspirin Levels in Plant Foods, and Dried Apples Versus Cholesterol.
-In terms of pro-inflammatory foods, see the 4-part series Improving Mood Through Diet, Inflammatory Remarks About Arachidonic Acid, Chicken, Eggs, and Inflammation, and Chicken’s Fate is Sealed.
-If you missed it, please check out the previous video and any of the other 500 or so videos covering more than a thousand topics.
+For more magic from plain white mushrooms, see Vegetables Versus Breast Cancer and Breast Cancer Prevention: Which Mushroom is Best?
+Just make sure to cook them (see Toxins in Raw Mushrooms?).
+In terms of anti-inflammatory foods in general, check out Anti-Inflammatory Antioxidants; Garden Variety Anti-Inflammation; Aspirin Levels in Plant Foods; and Dried Apples Versus Cholesterol.
+In terms of pro-inflammatory foods, see my four-part video series Improving Mood Through Diet; Inflammatory Remarks About Arachidonic Acid; Chicken, Eggs, and Inflammation; and Chicken’s Fate is Sealed.
+If you missed it the first part in this series, check it out: Blocking the First Step of Heart Disease.

 For further context, see my associated blog posts: The Most Anti-Inflammatory Mushroom; Ergothioneine: A New Vitamin?; Plant-Based Diets for Rheumatoid Arthritis; Mushrooms for Breast Cancer Prevention; Vitamin D from Mushrooms, Sun, or Supplements?; and Mushrooms and Immunity.